KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $person | ForEach-Object{[pscustomobject]$_} | Export-CSV -Path $path

-Again, check out my writeup on using `pscustomobject`s.
+Again, check out my writeup on using a `pscustomobject`.

 ## Saving a nested hashtable to file